 Your body is made up of many substances; organs, bones, muscle, skin, connective tissue, soft tissue, blood and nerves.
 Keeping all of these parts in working order is essential to your health and well-being.
-Your spinal column supports your body and houses the nerve pathways that allow your body systems to operate properly.
-Poor alignment or damage to your spinal column can affect body organ functioning negatively and can cause pain.
+Your spinal column supports your body and houses the nerve pathways that allow your bodily systems to operate properly.
+Poor alignment or damage to your spinal column can negatively affect body organ functioning and cause pain.

 Your spinal cord is housed in your spinal column.
 The spinal cord extends from your brain down through the vertebrae in your back to the lower lumbar area.
 The primary function of the spinal cord is to send and receive signals between your brain and the rest of your body.
 Your spinal cord is responsible for controlling your movements, coordinating your reflexes, and carrying sensory information from the periphery of your body to your brain.
 Nerve rootlets exit through openings in your spinal column at the right and left of every vertebra.

 Stretching, bruising and pressure on any of these nerve rootlets can cause pain and inhibit proper organ function.
 Muscle weakness and/or pain are sometimes able to be eliminated with adjustments to your spinal column and resultant improved spinal health.
 Spinal screenings by a trained and experienced chiropractor such as Dr. Kyle Pelphrey can help identify, or assist in the diagnosis of, many health issues, unlocking the door to improved health and well-being.